veroxsity/squailor/README.md

 ## 🌟 What Squailor Does

-Squailor is a desktop application that reads your PDFs, PowerPoint presentations, and Word documents, then uses advanced AI models (via OpenRouter) to generate concise, customizable summaries.
-Everything runs locally on your machine — only the text extraction and AI requests are sent to your chosen model provider.
+Squailor is a desktop application that reads your PDFs, PowerPoint presentations, and Word documents, then uses advanced AI models from multiple providers to generate concise, customizable summaries.
+Everything runs locally on your machine — only the text extraction and AI requests are sent to your chosen provider.

 ### ⚡ Core Features

+- **Multi-provider AI support:** Choose from OpenRouter, OpenAI, Anthropic, Google, Cohere, Groq, Mistral, xAI, Azure OpenAI, or custom OpenAI-compatible APIs
+- **Dynamic model selection:** Model list adapts based on your active provider — see only relevant options
 - **Multi-format support:** PDF, PPTX, PPT, DOCX, DOC
 - **Vision OCR:** Extracts text from embedded images, charts, diagrams, and slides (when using vision-capable models)
 - **Live streaming:** Watch summaries generate word-by-word in real-time
 - **Customizable output:**
   - **Length:** Short (key points), Normal (balanced), or Longer (detailed)
   - **Style:** Teaching format (paragraphs & explanations) or Notes format (bullets & concise)
-  - **Tone:** Casual, Formal, Informative, or Easy-to-understand
+  - **Tone:** Casual, Formal, Informative, or ELI5 (Explain Like I'm 5)
 - **Combined summaries:** Merge up to 3 files into one cross-referenced summary that identifies themes and resolves contradictions
 - **Duplicate detection:** SHA-256 content hashing prevents reprocessing the same document
 - **Q&A chat:** Ask follow-up questions about any generated summary with streaming responses